 Innovations for Poverty Action (IPA) just completed a large-scale, independent, three-year randomized controlled trial (RCT) to evaluate the effectiveness of the Village Enterprise program.
 An RCT is considered the “gold standard” of evidence in the social sciences for measuring the direct impact of any intervention.
 IPA’s findings are consistent with previous research on ultra-poor Graduation models and thus lead to a greater overall confidence in the graduation model in reducing poverty.

-The purpose of the evaluation is to prove the impact of our program on extremely poor households compared to a control group, as well as to guide future refinements of our model.
+This RCT tested the impact of the Village Enterprise program on extremely poor households compared to a control group, as well as to guide future refinements of our model.

-To learn more, see IPA’s “Variations of Ultra-Poor Graduation Programming in Uganda”, describing the details of the randomized controlled trial.

-The positive results from another RCT on the Graduation approach in six countries released in Science magazine and published by The New York Times, created a new awareness among funders, policy makers, NGOs, and governments about the impact Graduation programs can have on ending global extreme poverty.
+To learn more, see IPA’s “Variations of Ultra-Poor Graduation Programming in Uganda”, describing preliminary findings from the RCT.
+Positive results on the Graduation model in six countries published in Science magazine and highlighted by The New York Times in 2015 created a new awareness about the potential Graduation programs can have on alleviating extreme poverty.

 The RCT results are being used as the benchmarks for the Village Enterprise Development Impact Bond (DIB).